HodaMehr2000/CaST-GCRN/README.md

-# SGCRN_RD
+# SGCRN
 ## Architecture Overview

 This model initializes the graph adjacency matrix using DAGMA (leveraging causal priors instead of random initialization) and employs an adaptive graph structure that evolves during training.
-A GCRN-based residual separator decomposes traffic signals into normal patterns (modeled via spatiotemporal layers) and anomalous residuals, fusing both for robust predictions in dynamic scenarios.

 ## Structure: